dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/yamles_edit.md

 Certificates and private keys that exist in the XML federated configuration, which then get converted to YAML format, will be formatted as is, without header (starting line `-----BEGIN...`) and footer (ending line `-----END...`).

-The YAML files looks like:
+The related certificate and private key files in the YAML configuration will be formatted as follows:

 `Axway-converted.yaml`